An Introduction to the World Online

 But what exactly is crypto mining?
 “Mining” for cryptocurrency is extremely energy-consuming, as it involves optimised computers running constantly to crack calculations to verify transactions.

-A BBC News article published in February 2021 stated that the collective energy consumption worldwide for mining cryptocurrencies exceeded the annual electricity usage of the whole of Argentina, according to analysis done by Cambridge University.
+A BBC News article published in February 2021 stated that the collective energy consumption worldwide for mining cryptocurrencies exceeded the annual electricity usage of the whole of Argentina, according to an analysis done by Cambridge University.
 Researchers said crypto mining consumes an estimated amount of 121.36 terawatt-hours of electricity a year, and will only increase the more cryptocurrencies increase in value.

-With the rising value in cryptocurrencies, it’s not just the newcomers that will further increase electricity usage, but the ones who are already mining.
+With the rising value of cryptocurrencies, it’s not just the newcomers that will further increase electricity usage, but the ones who are already mining.
 As the value goes up, nothing is stopping current miners from rigging up more machines to mine crypto, creating some kind of crypto-mining farm in their own homes and fully taking advantage of the crypto surge that seems to be dominating the internet.

 Other facts and statistics about cryptocurrency’s energy consumption: